 3.49 In any event, Joint Appellants' complaint is beside the point.
 The point is not that the Council cannot consider the substantive aspects of Joint Appellant's defence.
 In Qatar's view as stated above, 142 it can.
-Article 84 of the Chicago Convention gives it that authority, just like every other body empowered to decide a dispute concerning the "interpretation or application" of a given treaty.
+Article II, Section 2, of the IASTA gives it that authority, just like every other body empowered to decide a dispute concerning the "interpretation or application" of a given treaty.
 The point is simply that the Council may not even have to address the substantive aspects of Joint Appellants' defence.

-3.50 The ICAO Council could also conclude that the Chicago Convention excludes as lex specialis recourse to (non-reciprocal) countermeasures.143 This is plainly an issue relating to the "interpretation or application" of the Chicago Convention that is unmistakably within the Council's jurisdiction.144 If the Council
+3.50 The ICAO Council could also conclude that the IASTA and the Chicago Convention exclude as lex specialis recourse to (non-reciprocal)